-BUSINESS EDUCATION 10 (BEG 10) For Grades 9 & 10
+ENTERPRENEURSHIP & MARKETING 10 – For Grades 9 & 10

-MARKETING 11 (MK 11) For Grades 10 & 11
+MARKETING & PROMOTION 11 – For Grades 10 & 11

+This project-based course is designed for students who wish to explore the exciting world of marketing.
 Students will learn the basic concepts of Marketing, why and how businesses conduct market research.
-They will be introduced to the Marketing Mix (Product, Price, Promotion and Place) and will learn to identify target audiences, the importance of branding, product packaging, pricing strategies, sales promotion and advertising and product placement.
+They will be introduced to the Marketing Mix (Product, Price, Promotion and Place) and will learn to identify target audiences, the importance of branding, product packaging, pricing strategies, sales promotion, advertising, and product placement.
 They will have the opportunity to design and brand their own products, advertise and merchandise their work using real products.
-Classes are held in a Computer Lab and students will have access to iPads, the latest software design and computer programs as well as latest „apps‟ for Apple products.
+Classes are held in a Computer Lab and students will have access to the latest software design and computer programs as well as latest apps.
 Students will acquire the skills to market themselves well to be successful in the competitive world!

-MARKETING 12 (MK 12) For Grades 11 & 12
+E-COMMERCE 12 – For Grades 11 & 12

 INTRODUCTION TO CLOTHING AND TEXILES